HariSekhon/Knowledge-Base/sql.md

 - COUNT(DISTINCT(column)) - returns the number of unique non-`NULL` values in the given column
   - eg. `SELECT COUNT(DISTINCT(category)) FROM my_table GROUP BY category` - how many different categories are there

-##### Nesting Aggregate Function - you can nest aggregate functions up to two levels deep
+##### Nesting Aggregate Functions

+Yyou can nest aggregate functions up to two levels deep.

 Eg. this query finds the category with the most records: